-The GO-Biz Zero-Emission Vehicle (ZEV) Infrastructure Unit works to accelerate the deployment of ZEV infrastructure in pursuit of Governor Brown’s goal of 1.5 million ZEVs on California’s roads by 2025.
+The Governor’s Office of Business and Economic Development (GO-Biz) Zero-Emission Vehicle (ZEV) Infrastructure Unit works to accelerate the deployment of ZEV infrastructure in pursuit of Californian's goal of 200 hydrogen fueling stations and 250,000 plug-in electric chargers, including 10,000 direct current fast chargers, by 2025.
+These targets put California on the path to hosting 5 million ZEVs by 2030 and meeting our climate, air quality, and clean energy goals.
 While our state has made considerable progress deploying ZEV infrastructure, more remains to be done to increase consumer confidence in the expanding network.

 Massive ZEV adoption is essential for California to meet health-based air quality requirements and climate-driven greenhouse gas emission reduction targets in the coming decades.
 ZEVs, which include Plug-in Electric Vehicles (PEVs) and hydrogen Fuel Cell Electric Vehicles (FCEVs), share two fundamental attributes: they are electric drive vehicles with zero tailpipe emissions.
 PEVs store electricity on-board in batteries while FCEVs generate electricity on-board using hydrogen and fuel cells.